y-js/y-xmpp/README.md

 ### Create the connection object
 ```
 var options = {};
-var conn = new XMPP(options); // will connect to the default endpoint
+var conn = new Y.XMPP(options); // will connect to the default endpoint
 ```

 On the options object you can put the following properties: